ranger-turtle/MakiStat/README.md

 Folder indented to store website source files which directly represent specific pages.
 Page templates can read partials and data from both ```_global``` and ```_main``` folders, although it is a good practice to put the data not being a part of the specific page to be put in ```_global``` folder.
 The folder structure in this folder is mostly mirrored in the output folder.
-MakiSei seeks page templates only in this folder.
+MakiStat seeks page templates only in this folder.

 ### ```output``` folder